EZTechhelp/Samson-Media-Player/README.md

 ### Local Media <a name="Local_Media"></a> <img src="/Resources/VLC/Material-Vlc.png" Height="25" Width="25" align="Left" Alt="Supports Twitch live streams with chat integration"/>

-- Add directory paths to scan and import all supported media into the apps media library
+- Scan and import supported media from local, network or external storage
 - Supports most media file types or URLs that VLC player proper supports
-- Supports UNC/Network Mapped drives, external storage..etc
 - Scan media file IDTags (via [TagLib](https://github.com/mono/taglib-sharp)) to populate library with metadata
   - Configurable scanning modes for 'Fast' import or 'Slow' to assist scanning storage devices that have slow read/write speeds (such as older external USB drives)
   - Option to skip import/scan of duplicates
-- Real-time file monitoring of provided directories.
+- Real-time file system monitoring.
 Automatically add, remove or update media files as they are changed in the file system when app is running

 ### Media Library/Playlists/Queue <a name="Media_Library_Playlists_Queue"></a>
 <img src="/Images/Media_Library.png" Alt="Media library with dock-able/tabbed UI supporting advanced filtering and multi-level grouping"/>

-- Media library data-grids in a dock-able/tabbed UI (powered by AvalonDock) supporting advanced filtering, search and multi-level grouping
+- Media library data-grids in a dock-able/tabbed UI (powered by AvalonDock and Syncfusion) supporting advanced filtering, search and multi-level grouping
 - Create custom playlists, combining media from any supported platform
 - Playlists can be exported or imported for sharing or backup
-- Add media via Drag-n-Drop of media files or URL links directly into app or for moving from library to playlists
+- Drag-n-Drop of media files or URL links directly into app or for moving from library to playlists
-  - Drag-n-drop also supported when moving items between playlists or re-ordering within existing
+  - Also supported when moving items between playlists or re-ordering within existing
 - Start playback directly from playlists, library or add to the playback queue
 - Supports auto-play, playback history tracking, shuffle, repeat and other playback options